-

 Staying Heart-Smart During a Heat Wave

-The week’s forecast is predicting extreme temperatures, and the American Heart Association urges everyone – especially those with heart conditions – to take proactive steps to stay safe and heart-smart … Read more
+The week’s forecast is predicting extreme temperatures, and the American Heart Association urges everyone – especially those with heart conditions – to take proactive steps to stay safe and heart-smart in the heat.
+High heat and humidity place extra strain on the heart.
+Whether you’re planning to exercise outdoors, travel, or simply enjoy the summer … Read more

 -